-The decision to get an Emotional Support Animal is a big one!
+The decision to get a qualified emotional support or psychiatric service dog is a big one!
 There are a LOT of questions and considerations.
 One of the most prominent is where you should go to find your new cat or dog.
 It can be tricky deciding whether to rescue locally or purchase from a breeder.
 I wouldn’t label myself an expert on the matter, but I faced this predicament not too long ago.
 I learned some vital information on the journey to find my dog Enzo.
-Sharing is caring, and I care a lot about ESA education.
-So without further ado, here is my best step-by-step advice on where to find your Emotional Support Animal.
+Sharing is caring, and I care a lot about ESA and PSA education.
+So without further ado, here is my best step-by-step advice on where to find your support animal.

 STEP 1: DETERMINE WHAT YOU’RE LOOKING FOR